GustDevol/RockPaperScissor-Windows/README.md

 (Git install using Chocolatey : > choco install git )

-After cloning open that directry and simply double click to run
+After cloning open that directory and simply double click to run

 # ENJOY.